.NET HELP

 In a var pattern, the type of the declared variable is inferred from the compile-time type of the expression being matched against the pattern.

-The var pattern provides a convenient way to handle various scenarios where the specific type of an expression is not known in advance, improving code clarity and flexibility.
+The var pattern provides a convenient way to handle various scenarios where the specific type of expression is not known in advance, improving code clarity and flexibility.

 Introducing IronPDF Library